- Reading Groups

 Black Wave is published by And Other Stories.

 El complot de los Románticos by Carmen Boullosa is one of the And Other Stories reading group books for our winter 2011-12 Spanish-language group.
 She is a Mexican novelist, poet and playwright whose writing has been praised by writers including Carlos Fuentes, Elena Poniatowska and Roberto Bolaño.

 Rui Zink was born in Lisbon in 1961.
 He is a writer, university lecturer and cultural commentator.
 He has published eight novels including his debut Hotel Lusitano (1987, re-released in 2011), Os Surfistas (The Surfers, 2001), Dádiva divina (Gift from God, which won the 2005 Portuguese […]

-Born in Actopan, Mexico, in 1970, Yuri Herrera studied in Mexico and Texas and took his PhD at Berkeley.
-Signs Preceding the End of the World (Señales que precederán al fin del mundo) is his second novel.
-It was shortlisted […]
+Born in Actopan, Mexico, in 1970, Yuri Herrera studied Politics in Mexico, Creative Writing in El Paso and took his PhD in literature at Berkeley.
+His first novel to appear in English, Signs Preceding the End of the World, was […]

 Elena Simonovna Chizhova, born in Leningrad in 1957, has established herself as one of Russia’s leading modern writers.
 Over the last decade, all her novels have received prestigious awards and recognition, culminating in the Russian Booker Prize 2009 for her latest work, A Time of Women.

 João Ricardo Pedro was born in 1973 in Reboleira, Amadora.
 Curious about the Lorentz force, he went on to study electrotechnical engineering at the Instituto Superior Técnico in Lisbon.
 For more than ten years João worked in telecommunications, never having to […]